sd17fall/softdes.web/files/activities/day1/day1-activity1.md

 **macOS**: Open the Terminal application, in the Applications folder.

-**Windows**: Open the Command Prompt.
-If this is unfamiliar to you, ask a classmate or NINJA, or search the web for “windows 10 command prompt”.
+**Windows**: Open the Anaconda Command Prompt.
+If this is unfamiliar to you, ask a classmate or NINJA, or search the web for “windows 10 command prompt” – but open “Anaconda Command Prompt” instead of “Command Prompt”.

-Launching Terminal or Command Prompt is called “creating a terminal session”.
+Launching Terminal or (Anaconda) Command Prompt is called “creating a terminal session”.

 Typing into a terminal session is called “in a terminal session”, “in a terminal”, or “in the shell”